gawati/gawati-docs/docs/source/development/installer/modules/gawatiportal.rst

 *******

-The goal of the module is to apply Gawati specific configurations in the operating system and webserver, set up a user and start compilation and deployment of Gawati by the 2nd stage installer.
+The goal of the module is to apply Gawati specific configurations in the operating system and webserver.

 Software Packages
 *****************

-"fabric" will be installed.
+"unzip" will be installed.

 Configuration
 *************